-Experts question benefits of fluoride-free toothpaste
+Fluoride-free toothpaste won’t prevent cavities, says new review — but not all dentists agree

 That view was underscored this week by an article in the dental journal Gerodontology that reviewed the scientific literature on cavities.
 Its primary conclusion is that, without fluoride, oral hygiene efforts have “no impact” on cavity rates.

 The idea that just brushing teeth doesn’t stop cavities has largely been accepted among individual researchers for decades, but not always by the public.
 Dentists generally recommend fluoride for cavity fighting, but even some of them continue to believe that the mechanics of wiping your teeth clean of plaque also reduces cavities.
-The review findings, published Monday, gave pause to at least one of them.
+The review findings, published Monday, gave pause to at least one dentist.

 “It violates certain principles we’ve been taught and that we teach and that we believe,” said Richard Niederman, a dentist and professor at New York University who saw an advance copy of the study and found the findings credible.
 “What it says to me is that the toothbrush is just a delivery system.”